-Step 2: Review your Student Aid Report (SAR) and make any necessary changes.
+2) Review your Student Aid Report (SAR) and make any necessary changes.

 Once the Financial Aid Office receives the electronically processed financial aid application from the federal processing center, it will be evaluated.
-The Financial Aid Office will send an email out notifying the student if their FAFSA was successfully received and will indicate what the next steps that need to be taken are in order to complete the financial aid file.
+The Financial Aid Office will send an email out notifying the student if their FAFSA was successfully received and will indicate what the next steps are in order to complete the financial aid file.

-Step 4: Complete Unsatisfied Requirements listed on MyFRC
+4) Complete Outstanding Requirements listed on MyFRC

-Step 5: Continue to check the status of your financial aid file on MyFRC
+5) Periodically check the status of your financial aid file on MyFRC

 Continuing To Receive Aid